Nokia to cut costs as it waits for 5G network demand to grow

-HELSINKI — Telecom networks provider Nokia has reported lower third-quarter earnings and says it will start a new cost-cutting scheme as it waits for demand for the new 5G systems to pick up.
+HELSINKI — Telecom networks provider Nokia reported Thursday lower third-quarter earnings and said it would start a new cost-cutting scheme as it waits for demand for the new 5G systems to pick up.

 Nokia announced a cost-cutting program aiming for annual savings of 700 million euros by the end of 2020.
 It didn’t provide details on the expected global job cuts.